Oakwood Collegiate Institute: Schedule

 Contrary to an increasing number of schools in the Toronto District School Board (TDSB), the school remained non-semestered until 2019; in other words, a course ran for a full year.
 Oakwood followed a four-day "block" cycle, although due to its status as a non-semestered school, classes were shorter and occurred more frequently.
 Each period lasted approximately 75 minutes during a regularly scheduled day.
 Days that did not fit the regular pattern were modified period starting and ending times.
-Oakwood will be semestered as of September, 2020.
+Oakwood became semestered as of September 2020.